BCFNMCSimulation/self_assembly_simulation/README.md

 ### Output a frame `.xyz` file

-There are the code for output a `xyz` file.
-Incorporate it in your `for` loop.
+This is the piece of code for outputting an `xyz` file.
+Incorporate it in your `for frame_number ... ` loop.

 ```
 with open('filename.xyz', 'a') as f: